Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

 - After taliking with mentor Ryan I decide to put more structure in the HTML and leass from JS
 - Also decided to use his suggestions on creating a better data structure

+9:42 PM

+- **Made Cat List**
+- made in js and loads to page
+- not yet selectable